We are proud to present our district newspaper. Check out the latest edition:

 We're happy to help keep you current on the important happenings at J.O.
 Combs.
 Here are some important dates you'll want to be sure to mark on your calendar:

 This is the place to read about all of the great things happening in our district.
 We'll let you know about district projects, awards, and upcoming events.
 Be sure to check this page often, as we'll keep it updated for you.

-J.O.
-Combs Unified School District partners with Banner Ironwood Medical Center in a Student of the Month program.
-Through this program, we recognize one student every month from each of our schools.
-We follow a selection process to identify students who exhibit the various pillars of the Character Counts Program.
-These pillars include the traits of Responsibility, Trustworthiness, Citizenship, Caring, Respect, and Fairness.
-Each month at our regular governing board meeting, a representative from Banner Ironwood Hospital attends and assists in presenting each student with a Certificate of Special Recognition.
-We photograph the students with the representative(s) from Banner Ironwood Medical Center, the governing board, and Superintendent Gayle A. Blanchard.
-Please join us in congratulating the following students we recognized at the May board meeting for demonstrating the character trait of Citizenship:
+The J.O.
+Combs Unified School District continues to partner with Banner Ironwood in a student of the month program, which recognizes one student every month from each of our schools.
+There is a selection process in place where we recognize students for the various pillars of the Character Counts program, which include responsibility, trustworthiness, citizenship, caring, respect, and fairness.
+This presentation takes place each month at our regular governing board meeting.
+For the month of March, Ms. Tracy Baskara, culinary director at Banner Ironwood Medical Center, presented each student with a certificate of special recognition.
+A photograph was taken with the representative from Banner Ironwood, the governing board, and Superintendent Gayle A. Blanchard.
+The following students were recognized for demonstrating the character trait of trustworthiness.

 Eagle Scout Project at Combs Middle School

 Combs Middle School community service projects are an important aspect of middle school life.
 Whether this occurs through all-school activities or on an individual basis, CMS regularly welcomes the opportunity to serve others.
 One aspect of community service that happens often at the middle school is that of an Eagle Scout project.